sparkflows/sparkflows-docs/docs/user-guide/connectors/elasticsearch.rst

 Workflow
 ---------

-The sample workflow, below, reads the data from the sparkflows/housing index in Elastic Search and prints out the first few lines.
+The below sample workflow reads the data from the *sparkflows/housing index* in Elastic Search and prints out the first few lines.

 .. figure:: ../../_assets/tutorials/dataset/21_a.PNG
    :alt: Workflow
-   :width: 70%
+   :width: 55%

 Workflow Execution